 You can book my Judith Kerr Interactive Storytelling & Workshop for your school or setting by clicking here…

 I’ll be returning to the delightful Dove Valley Activity Centre in the Peak District National Park to host a Kintsugi Workshop on Tuesday 2nd July 2019.
-Tickets cost £35 for the morning and include materials, tuition, and fabulous cakes!
+Tickets include materials, tuition, and fabulous cakes!

 Kintsugi is the magical Japanese art of repairing broken ceramics with gold.
 This workshop will involve learning some traditional and modern skills of repairing pots.
 The session will start with using handmade marbled paper, 24k gold leaf and gold thread as we learn about this ancient art.
 We will then work with a variety of ceramics which will be lovingly repaired using gold metal powder.
 Each piece restored will be unique and beautiful.
 This is a wonderful metaphor for life.
 The cracks and our experiences in life make us stronger, unique, precious and beautiful.